Christopher Morel Player Props: Cubs vs. Mets

 Mets Pitching Rankings

-- The 8.6 strikeouts per nine innings put together by the Mets pitching staff ranks 17th in MLB.
+- The pitching staff for the Mets has a collective 8.6 K/9, which ranks 17th in MLB.

 - The Mets' 4.70 team ERA ranks 24th among all league pitching staffs.

-- Senga makes the start for the Mets, his ninth of the season.
-He is 4-2 with a 3.77 ERA and 55 strikeouts through 43 2/3 innings pitched.
+- Carrasco makes the start for the Mets, his fifth of the season.
+He is 0-2 with an 8.68 ERA and 11 strikeouts in 18 2/3 innings pitched.

-- In his last time out on Wednesday, the righty threw six innings against the Tampa Bay Rays, giving up one earned run while surrendering three hits.
+- The right-hander's most recent time out was on Friday against the Cleveland Guardians, when he threw five innings, surrendering five earned runs while allowing five hits.

-- The 30-year-old has a 3.77 ERA and 11.5 strikeouts per nine innings across eight games this season, while giving up a batting average of .224 to his opponents.
+- The 36-year-old has an ERA of 8.68, with 5.3 strikeouts per nine innings, in four games this season.
+Opponents are batting .260 against him.

 © 2023 Data Skrive.
 All rights reserved.